sensel/morph-docs/docs/morph_software.md

 The Sensel Bitwig Studio controller script supports all the music overlays for the Morph: Piano, Drum Pad, Music Production, and the Buchla Thunder.

 It is possible to dedicate a particular overlay to a subset of the tracks in your project.
 This means you can swap overlays on the Morph, and have each overlay dedicated to a particular track or instrument.
 Of course, each track will need to be armed for recording.

+A complete guide is on our [YouTube channel](https://youtu.be/BwuK5HOGsuw), or you can read below.

 First, you'll need to enable the exclusive port for the overlays you want to use for a dedicated track.
 This is done in the *I/O panel*, which is visible when you click the arrows in the bottom right of the Bitwig Studio window: